siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

 * `ID` of location must be unique.
-No other location in the VirusTracker may have the same ID.
+No other location in the VirusTracker may have the same Id.

 </div>

 Examples:
-* `addLocation idl/L123 n/Vivocity a/John street, block 123, #01-01`
+* `addLocation idl/L12345 n/Vivocity a/John street, block 123, #01-01`
-* `addLocation idl/L234 n/Parliament House a/1 Parliament Place, Singapore 178880`

 #### Adding a visit

-If you want to add a visit, you can use the following command to add a visit by the person, location of visit and date of visit
+If you want to add a visit, you can use the following command to add a visit by the person, location of visit and date of visit.

 Format: `addVisit PERSON_IDENTIFIER LOCATION_IDENTIFIER d/DATE`